tymmesyde/dice-stremio-addon/README.md

 ## Install

 - Install node packages: `npm install`
-- Create an .env file at the root, add and update this variables:
+- Create an .env file at the root, add and update these variables:

 ```
 ENV="dev"